-One of the best ways to start off your day is with a hot cup of coffee.
-If you want something to really spice up your morning, try making a vanilla latte recipe.
-This delicious espresso drink will give you that much-needed boost in the morning while giving you some added sweetness.
+One best way to start your day is with a hot cup of coffee.
+If you want something to spice up your morning, try making a vanilla latte recipe.
+This delicious espresso drink will give you that much-needed boost in the morning and add sweetness.

-Creating Your Own Homemade Latte with a Splash of Flavor
+Creating Your Homemade Latte with a Splash of Flavor

 What could be more classic than the flavor vanilla?
 What makes the vanilla latte one of the most popular drinks at coffeehouses?
 Its universal appeal and complimentary taste with the milk and espresso.